 Option 2: From notes drawn electronically

-As of this school year (August 2016), I’ve changed the way I take notes in a Harkness Discussion.
-I find that I simply cannot write fast enough, or I find my handwriting almost unlegible to decipher afterwards.
+As of this school year (August 2016), I’ve changed the way I take notes in a Harkness discussion.
+I find that I simply cannot write fast enough, or I find my handwriting almost illegible to decipher afterward.

 So my new approach is to open a Google Drive Word Doc, and I quickly write the ideas students share.
 Each student has a cell within the table.
 I simultaneously categorize them as collaboration, question, explain, paraphrase, or question to show the type of thinking.